mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 The purpose of this config section is to allow users to define which counties, states, or other regions they are modeling.
 And supply extra information about the region definitions.

-For instance, if you wanted to select all 69 GAIs in California, you would use the `..` notation to define a range:
+For instance, if you wanted to select all 69 GAIs (Geographic Area of Interest) in California, you would use the `..` notation to define a range:

     regions: 1..69